Learning how to make sun tea is easy and fun! Sweet tea, steeping, and brewing in the summer sun, is a great way to celebrate summer!

 - Place jar outside in the warm sun.

 - If you want to make a smaller amount, in a smaller jar, that's good too!
-Just reduce the amount of teabags.
+Just reduce the number of teabags.

 - I determine when my tea is done, but the color.
 I like a rich strong tea, so I wait until it's a deep amber.